Dave Hewson (composer): Background and education

 Hewson began composing at the age of 11, influenced by his primary school music education, which had been based entirely on the Schulwerk.
 This influence stayed with David and shaped a lot of his much later music.
 During his time in primary school, he also started to receive piano lessons from the renowned classical concert pianist and teacher Christine Gough.

 In his late teens he studied composition with Professor Richard Arnell, a former pupil of John Ireland at Trinity College of Music, London, and enrolled in a part-time courses on electronic music with Tristram Cary at the Royal College of Music.
 After gaining his BEd (Hon) he taught music for six years, and during this time built up a large repertoire of compositions, for chamber solo and instrumental combinations including vocal music.

 Compositions

 His television commissions have covered a wide spectrum.
 He is mostly called upon to score Drama-Documentary, particularly covering human aspects and emotional content.
 He is a very prolific writer.
 His KPM Library music CDs are used all over the world to score an enormous variety of productions.
 He is also well known for his arrangements and versions of the music for the ITV News at Ten, and all of the regional news broadcast by ITV in England, Southern Scotland, Wales and the Channel Islands.
+He was commissioned to create the title theme music for the coverage of the wedding of Prince Harry for ITV, and recently was commissioned to provide the title theme music for the ITV coverage of the Funerals of Queen Elizabeth and Prince Philip, and most recently the title music for the Coronation of King Charles and Queen Camilla.

+Awards and nominations

+David was awarded the Mark Award in 2020 and the Music Production Award in 2019.

+He was also nominated for the Music and Sound Award in 2021.